group-2

 4. Labour/Work Permits: Entry of foreign workers into Switzerland requires authorization from the competent cantonal authority.
 The entry visa is granted after the necessary authorizations are issued.

-Apply for Switzerland Visa through Teleport
+Apply for Switzerland Visa with Teleport

 Teleport works with the embassy to ensure that you get your visas on time and without hassle.
 To apply for a Switzerland visa, follow these steps:

 • Step 1: Start your Application: Visit Teleport's Switzerland visa application website.
-Start your Switzerland tourist visa application by clicking on 'Start Application.'
+Start your Switzerland visa application by clicking on 'Start Application.'
 Choose the visa type (tourist or business) that matches your travel plans.

 • Step 2: Fill in the details and Pay your Fees Upload scanned copies of the front and back pages of your passport.
 Teleport can automatically fill in your details, or you can enter them manually.
 Make the visa payment through Teleport, with options for full or partial upfront payment.